IGB-CNRG/Connect/doc/SPEC.md

 ## Data Import

-CONNECT will pull its initial data set from a number of different sources, and that data will need to be prepared and imported into the database.
-This process will be designed to be simply executed, since the import process will need to be repeated several times as different stages of CONNECT come online.
+Connect will pull its initial data set from a number of different sources, and that data will need to be prepared and imported into the database.
+This process will be designed to be simply executed, since the import process will need to be repeated several times as different stages of Connect come online.

 ### People Database